-Two goals inside the first 12 minutes saw the striker's stock rise even further, allowing Jose Mourinho's side to end their pre-season preparations with ease
+Two goals inside the first 12 minutes saw the striker's stock rise even further, allowing Jose Mourinho's side to end its preseason preparations with ease.

-The Spain striker - signed from Atletico Madrid last month - gave fans at Stamford Bridge a first-hand glimpse of what they can expect from him in the upcoming season, which Chelsea start at Burnley next Monday.
+The Spain striker — signed from Atletico Madrid last month — gave fans at Stamford Bridge a first-hand glimpse of what they can expect from him in the upcoming season, which Chelsea starts at Burnley on Monday.

-Having already netted in a friendly at Olimpija, Costa took his pre-season tally to three with a fine brace as he displayed the kind of form that saw him 36 goals for Atleti last season.
+Having already netted in a friendly at Olimpija, Costa took his preseason tally to three with a fine brace as he displayed the kind of form that saw him score 36 goals for Atleti last season.

 Costa's goals came inside the opening seven minutes, allowing Jose Mourinho's men to take their foot off the gas and coast to a comfortable victory.

-For Sociedad the result represented a second straight defeat on English shores after succumbing 1-0 to Newcastle United last Sunday, and Jagoba Arrasate will hope his side can turn their form around prior to a Europa League play-off clash with Krasnodar a week on Thursday.
+For Sociedad the result represented a second straight defeat on English shores after succumbing 1-0 to Newcastle United on Sunday, and Jagoba Arrasate will hope his side can turn its form around prior to a Europa League playoff clash with Krasnodar on Aug.
+21.

 And it took just two minutes for the 25-year-old to show the Chelsea fans that he is capable of acting on that promise, netting with a composed finish into the bottom corner from Ramires' clever pass.

-Costa doubled his and Chelsea's tally five minutes later when he capitalised on a rebound from Andre Schurrle's curling effort which crashed against Enaut Zubikarai's left-hand post to slot into an unguarded net.
+Costa doubled his and Chelsea's tally five minutes later when he capitalized on a rebound from Andre Schurrle's curling effort, which crashed against Enaut Zubikarai's left-hand post, to slot into an unguarded net.